 One of the Zanskar river hikes highlights a grand waterfall that is completely frozen over from top to bottom – The Nerak Waterfall.

-The thick ice sheets that form the Zanskar River resemble a white sheet called aka “Chadar.”
+The thick ice sheets forming the Zanskar River resemble a white sheet called “Chadar.”
 The Zanskar River is best known as the Chadar Trek.
 While it may seem like a challenging hike, it is not the most difficult.
-It is basically a flat hike along the Chadar with minimal inclines.
+It is a flat hike along the Chadar with minimal inclines.
 You are in good hands if you can hike for a couple of hours without much stress.

-When it comes to trekking in India, Chadar is the most glamorous and difficult trek.
+Regarding trekking in India, Chadar is the most glamorous and arduous trek.